Rule 10.620. Public access to administrative decisions of trial courts

 (b) Budget priorities

-The Administrative Office of the Courts may request, on 30 court days' notice, recommendations from the trial courts concerning judicial branch budget priorities.
-The notice must state that if a trial court is to make recommendations, the trial court must also give notice, as provided in (g), that interested members of the public may send input to the Administrative Office of the Courts.
+The Administrative Director may request, on 30 court days' notice, recommendations from the trial courts concerning judicial branch budget priorities.
+The notice must state that if a trial court is to make recommendations, the trial court must also give notice, as provided in (g), that interested members of the public may send input to the Judicial Council.

 (c) Budget requests

 Before making recommendations, if any, to the Judicial Council on items to be included in the judicial branch budget that is submitted annually to the Governor and the Legislature, a trial court must seek input from the public, as provided in (e), on what should be included in the recommendations.